-What is Chlorosis?
+What Is Chlorosis?

 While some symptoms of plant disease are challenging to spot, chlorosis makes itself known to even the most novice of gardeners.
 Chlorosis refers to normally green plant tissue that is pale, bleached, or yellow.

 This yellowing occurs when chlorophyll fails to develop–which is responsible for plants’ green color and is necessary for the plant to produce the food it needs to grow.
 Chlorosis is not just an aesthetic issue.
 It’s indicative of a struggle for vital growth functions.

 While the list of symptoms of chlorosis is short, the same cannot be said of the causes.
 The potential causes of leaf chlorosis can be due to an array of chemical or physical issues.
 Some of the most common causes are due to:

 As to be expected, different nutritional deficiencies manifest in different ways.
 While the best way to pinpoint the exact nutrition-related problem is to test your soil, there are a few trademark symptoms for specific nutrient deficiency.

-While there are number of nutrient imbalances that can cause chlorosis, below is a list of typical symptoms and remedies for a common nutrient issues:
+Below is a list of typical symptoms and remedies for a common nutrient issues:

-Maintaining the proper water content is a balancing act when it come to staving off chlorosis.
-Leaf yellowing may occur both when:
+Maintaining the proper water content is a balancing act when it comes to staving off chlorosis.

 If either of these instances persist, plants often lose their leaves entirely.
 The best way to fix water-related issues (besides adjusting your watering schedule): alter soil texture through the addition of sand to improve drainage.